 When we lost, I attributed it to Seth’s efforts at distracting me.
 He probably only made two baskets the whole game.

 Seth had nothing with him, so I offered him a swig from my water bottle.
-He leaned back and spurted some of the water into his mouth, catching the wetness that dribbled out the corner with his tattooed wrist.
-His neck was slick and glistening with sweat, and I found myself wanting to catch the droplets with my tongue.
-I couldn’t tell if Seth was making the simple act of drinking water sexual, or if it was my raging hormones leading me there.
+He leaned back and squirted some of the water into his mouth, catching the wetness that dribbled out of the corner with his tattooed wrist.
+His neck was slick and beaded with sweat.
+I wanted to lick at the droplets with my tongue.
+I couldn’t tell if Seth was making the simple act of drinking water sexual or if it was my raging hormones leading me there.

-“What are you up to now?” he asked, handing me back my water bottle.
+“What are you up to now?”
+Seth asked, handing me back my water bottle.